gavinfielder/pft/README.md

  ./enable-test "s_*prec"        # Enables all tests that start with 's_' and have a 'prec' in the name
 ```

-You **can** call `./enable-test` to enable all tests, but keep in mind that some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.
+You **can** call `./enable-test` (with no arguments) to enable all tests, but keep in mind that some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.

+## Disabling Return Value Check

+The Makefile includes an option to ignore return value checking.
+I included this because at the time of writing this, moulinette does not check return value, and from what I've seen, the return value is the #1 reason people fail a lot of PFT tests.
+I don't encourage ignoring the return value, but it is an option if you would like to.

 # Troubleshooting